Accessible Voting Day

 It takes place every year on the first Thursday in March.

 Accessible Voting Day 2022 has already happened.
 It was on Thursday 3 March.

 When are the next elections?

-There are some elections taking place in England, Scotland and Wales on 6 May 2021.
+There are some local elections taking place on 5 May 2022.